 The Company's Board of Directors currently consists of five members, three of whom are Independent Directors.
 On April 3, 2013, the Board of Directors established an Audit Committee consisting of its Independent Directors.
 The Board of Directors also established a Pricing Committee of the Board of Directors, a Nominating and Governance Committee of the Board of Directors and a Compensation Committee of the Board of Directors, and may establish additional committees in the future.
-For the years ended December 31, 2017, 2016 and 2015, the Company incurred \$443, \$553 and \$419, respectively, in fees and expenses associated with its Independent Directors and Audit Committee.
-As of December 31, 2017 and 2016, \$25 and \$0, respectively, was unpaid and included in other accrued expenses and liabilities in the accompanying Consolidated Statements of Assets and Liabilities.
+For the three month and nine month periods ended September 30, 2017, the Company incurred \$121 and \$355, respectively, and for the three month and nine month periods ended September 30, 2016, the Company incurred \$146 and \$410, respectively, in fees and expenses associated with its Independent Directors and the Audit Committee.
+As of September 30, 2017 and December 31, 2016, \$1 and \$0 was unpaid and included in other accrued expenses and liabilities in the accompanying Consolidated Statements of Assets and Liabilities.